 Sally S. Simpson is a Distinguished University Professor (Emerita) of Criminology and Criminal Justice and Former Director of the Center for the Study of Business Ethics, Regulation, & Crime (C-BERC) at the University of Maryland, College Park.
 Her research interests include corporate crime, criminological theory, and the intersection between gender, race, class, and crime.

-Simpson is Vice Chair of the NAS Committee on Law and Justice; past co-editor of the journal Regulation & Governance (2020-2023).
+Simpson is former Vice Chair of the NAS Committee on Law and Justice; past co-editor of the journal Regulation & Governance (2020-2023).
 In 2019-2020 she served as President of the American Society of Criminology.
 Honors include: 2018 Edwin H. Sutherland Award from the American Society of Criminology; ASC Fellow; Distinguished Scholar (ASC's Division on Women and Crime), Herbert Bloch Award (ASC), 2013 Gilbert Geis Lifetime Achievement Award (National White-Collar Crime Center and the National White-Collar Crime Research Consortium), and 2010 Woman of the Year by the President's Commission on Women's Issues at the University of Maryland.

 Areas of Interest